Retail as we knew it may be over. More than 12,200 stores closed permanently in 2020, a number that was likely exacerbated by the COVID-19 pandemic.

 Your credit score could be impacted by the store closing, but it hinges on the fate of your credit card and whether you’re carrying a balance.
 Your credit score will be most impacted if your card account is closed with a balance.
 Having a zero balance doesn’t exempt you from credit score damage, however.
 The available credit that had been factored into your overall credit utilization ratio and likely gave your score a boost will be smaller.
 If the amount you owe on your other credit accounts remains the same, this ratio will worsen.

-Secondly, if the closed card is among your oldest credit cards, it will eventually fall off your credit report and no longer contribute to your age of credit, a factor that counts for 15% of your FICO score.
+If the closed card is among your oldest credit cards, it will eventually fall off your credit report and no longer contribute to your age of credit, a factor that counts for 15% of your FICO score.